 We diversify our funding sources by issuing structured notes, which are debt securities on which the return is linked to commodities, stocks, indices or currencies or other assets.
 We generally hedge structured notes with positions in the underlying assets or derivatives.
 Our liquidity planning includes settlement of structured notes.
-We had CHF 35.7 billion of structured notes outstanding as of the end of 2011 compared to CHF 38.0 billion as of the end of 2010, reflecting the continued change in client activity and risk aversion in 2011.
+We had CHF 36.6 billion of structured notes outstanding as of the end of 2012 compared to CHF 35.7 billion as of the end of 2011.

 We also use collateralized financings, including repurchase agreements and securities lending agreements.
-The level of our repurchase agreements fluctuates, reflecting market opportunities, client needs for highly liquid collateral, such as US treasures and agency securities, and the impact of balance sheet and risk-weighted asset limits.
+The level of our repurchase agreements fluctuates, reflecting market opportunities, client needs for highly liquid collateral, such as US treasuries and agency securities, and the impact of balance sheet and risk-weighted asset limits.
 In addition, matched book trades, under which securities are purchased under agreements to resell and are simultaneously sold under agreements to repurchase with comparable maturities, earn spreads, are relatively risk-free and are generally related to client activity.